suffolklibraries/lgc/content/collections/events/missile-sound-caribbean-stage-1.md

     content:
       -
         type: text
-        text: 'The Ipswich Jazz Festival Stage is situated in Christchurch Park, near the War Memorial, Fonnereau Road entrance'
+        text: 'The Missile Sound Caribbean Stage is situated in the bowl, north of the park near the Arboretum entrance.'
   -
     type: paragraph
     content: